Handling Large GeoJSON Files in Leafmap Without Browser Lag

 url="https://your-server/tiles/{z}/{x}/{y}.pbf",

-layer_name="Vector Tiles",
+name="Vector Tiles",

-attribution="Custom MVT"
+attribution="Custom MVT",

 )